 Make sure the presentation of your products and services piques their interest.
 Just check out the “New Arrivals” section of the H&M website, and you’ll know what we mean:

-Lastly, your ‘About Us’ page must be equally mind-blowing.
+Lastly, your ‘About Us page must be equally mind-blowing.
 According to Marketing Sherpa, 7% of visitors on the homepage click to see the ‘About Us’ page.
 Those who see this webpage are 33% more likely to convert into viable buyers.
 In a nutshell, your ‘About Us’ page should be able to spark curiosity!

-2. Your email marketing should be on fleek
+2. Your email marketing should look good

-To foster greater customer loyalty and better returns on marketing investment, it is important to increase the personalization count of the email content – not just on a segment level but also on an individual basis.
+To foster greater customer loyalty and better returns on marketing investment, it is crucial to increase the personalization count of the email content – not just on a segment level but also on an individual basis.

 3. Create a compelling push strategy

 Push notifications were originally used in Blackberry devices to notify users that they had new emails.
-But as you can see – they have clearly gone beyond that and evolved into a smart marketing tactic.
-A 2014 Responsys survey states that push notifications deliver 50% higher open rates than emails.
+But as you can see – they have gone beyond that and evolved into a smart marketing tactic.
+A Responsys survey states that push notifications deliver 50% higher open rates than emails.

 - Reduce cart abandonment rates by pushing out messages that create a sense of urgency.